 Sure, he hated the term “street photographer” and didn’t call himself one — but his contagious energy, love of the streets, and powerful imagery is what draws a lot of street photographers to him.
 In the video above produced by Michael Engler, Winogrand shoots the streets of LA and shares some of his philosophies when it comes to street photography.
 Watch the video above or read a transcript that I put together below and some of my thoughts on what we as street photographers can learn from him.
 1.

 On inspirations “I think the photographers who I feel that I learn the most from—most immediately I feel most responsible to, are Walker Evans and Robert Frank.”
 3 Ways to Guarantee Good Exposures.
 A Post By: Anne McKinnell There is no excuse for coming home from a photo shoot to discover that your images are over or under exposed.

 It has processors that are able to run algorithms, for near instantaneous adjustments to compensate for lighting conditions and changing environments.
 I’m a professional lens reviewer, and tend to complain if a lens/camera combination takes more than a split second to achieve accurate autofocus.
 But the reality is that most modern camera/lens combinations achieve accurate autofocus remarkably fast.
-Modern DSLRs can pretty much see in the dark, and still focus reasonably well with a near absence of light, and their performance at extremely high ISO settings is phenomenal.
 Yourshot.nationalgeographic.
 How to Get a Perfectly Lit Photo with One On-Camera Flash.
 Quality multi-light setups can be quite expensive, yet without them it can be challenging to get the highlights and fill we’re looking for in a quality studio shot.
 In the video below, photographer Pyre Jirsa demonstrates how to get a great the multi-light look with just a few light modifiers and an on-camera flash: The main gist of Jirsa’s technique is the bounce flash—bouncing a single flash into a modifier (or three) to light up the subject from multiple directions.
 You can control the brightness of your modifiers by using different colors—silver for brighter and white for softer and less bright.